-Our appellate attorneys routinely represent clients in appellate matters.
-We have experience in representing clients before the Arkansas Court of Appeals, the Arkansas Supreme Court, the United States Court of Appeals for the Eighth Circuit, the United States Supreme Court, and other circuit courts of appeal.
-Rose attorneys handle appeals in cases in which we have represented the client in prior proceedings, but we represent clients who wish to engage our firm only for purposes of appeal.
+Our attorneys routinely represent clients in appellate matters.
+We have experience in representing clients before the Arkansas Court of Appeals, the Arkansas Supreme Court, the United States Court of Appeals for the Eighth Circuit, the United States Supreme Court and other circuit courts of appeal.
+We handle appeals in cases in which we have represented the client in prior proceedings, but we represent clients who wish to engage our firm only for purposes of appeal.

-Whether a client has lost a case in state or federal court, there are strict requirements on the timing and form of an appeal.
-For instance, there are strict requirements on the timing of filing a notice of appeal and the time in which a party must tender the record of the case to the appellate court.
+Whether a client has lost a case in state or federal court, there are strict requirements on the timing and form of an appeal in which a party must tender the record of the case to the appellate court.